-Directors and Officers Liability Insurance
+Directors' and Officers' Liability Insurance

 We have purchased insurance from various insurance companies against obligations we might incur as a result of our indemnification obligations of directors and officers for certain liabilities they might incur and insuring such directors and officers for additional liabilities against which they might not be indemnified by us.
 For the period from July 12, 2018 to July 12, 2019, we purchased a director and officer liability program and a separate fiduciary liability policy.
 Our cost for the annual insurance premiums for these policies was \$757,970 in the aggregate.
 For the period from July 12, 2019 to July 12, 2020, we purchased a director and officer liability program and a separate fiduciary liability policy.
 Our cost for the annual insurance premiums for these policies was \$1,006,846 in the aggregate.
 For the period from July 12, 2020 to July 12, 2021, we extended our director and officer liability program and a separate fiduciary liability policy.
+For the period from July 12, 2021, we further extended our director and officer liability program and a separate fiduciary liability policy.
 Our cost for the annual insurance premiums for these policies was \$2,892,910 in the aggregate.